What are the meal replacement shakes for acid reflux?

 What is GERD?

+The foods you eat affect the amount of acid your stomach produces, and eating the right kinds of food is key to controlling GERD.
 Eliminating certain foods from your diet is one of the best ways to mitigate GERD symptoms.
-An elimination diet can also be used to learn whether or not certain foods cause or aggravate your symptoms.
-This is important because every stomach is different.
-A food that causes GERD symptoms for one person may not cause them for someone else.
+An elimination diet can also be used to learn whether or not certain foods cause or aggravate your symptoms, which is important because every stomach is different; a food that causes GERD symptoms for one person may not cause them for someone else.
 It follows that there is considerable controversy over which foods actually cause symptoms.
-That said, there are a few foods that everyone agrees are common triggers.
+There are, however, a few foods that everyone agrees are common acid reflux triggers.
+They include (but are not limited to) alcohol, caffeine, chocolate, citrus, tomatoes, garlic, mint, onions, spicy foods, fatty foods, fried foods, and processed foods.
+This last one is especially important when it comes to meal replacements.
+As you will soon learn, most meal replacements are full of heavily processed ingredients that can upset your stomach.

 Can meal replacements cause heartburn?